 Our new model is designed to produce prices that are similar to our old, connector-based pricing model but better reflect these values.
 Under our new pricing model, you will be charged based on what you use, defined as the number of monthly active rows.
 You can read the detailed definition at fivetran.com/pricing.

 Pricing based on a single metric is as simple as possible.
-You purchase a block of credits intended to last one year.
-Each month, your consumption of credits is calculated based on the number of monthly active rows across all connectors in your account.
+Each month, your consumption is calculated based on the number of monthly active rows across all connectors in your account.
 All connectors are treated equally, so you can add and remove connections over time.
-Initial syncs are free, so you won't use up all your credits when you connect a new, large data source.
-If you have leftover credits at the end of the year, they roll over into the next year, so you don't have to worry about "using it or losing it."
+Initial syncs are free, so you won't consume a high volume of MAR immediately when you connect a new, large data source.
+If you are a pay-as-you-go customer, you’re charged on a monthly basis based on the volumes you consume.
+If you commit to an annual agreement with Fivetran, you commit to a certain amount of money, a contracted spend.
+Each month, your consumption of MAR is pulled from your total contracted spend.

 Our public-facing pricing page is objective and transparent.
 The formulas for calculating consumption are on our website.
 As your monthly usage increases, the cost per row declines automatically, so if your usage is higher than you expected, you'll get a better rate without having to renegotiate.

 Finally, consumption-based pricing makes us more similar to other data integration providers and to analytics infrastructure providers such as AWS, Databricks and Snowflake.
-When comparing our pricing to competitors, keep in mind that monthly active rows is 10-100x smaller than the raw number of rows.
+When comparing our pricing to competitors, keep in mind that monthly active rows are 10 to 100 times smaller than the raw number of rows.
 We have estimates of the typical consumption of various data sources based on extensive historical data, and our sales team is always available to help you estimate your usage.
 We hope this model will make it easier to adopt Fivetran and ensure that you benefit from the years of effort we've put in to make data integration automated, correct and fast.